xuankimtran/docs-1/pages/katalon-analytics/docs/load-balancing-agents.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-load-balancing/test-environment-page-with-agents-highlight-session.png" width=100% alt="test environment page highlight assigned sessions">

-## Assign Agents to execute Test Runs
+## Assign an Agent to execute Test Runs

 ### For a new Test Plan

-You can create a new Test Runs Schedule to assign Agents for Test Executions.
+You can create a new Test Runs Schedule to assign an Agent for Test Executions.
 See: [Schedule Test Runs](https://docs.katalon.com/katalon-analytics/docs/create-plan.html).

 When creating a new Test Runs Schedule, you are asked to select Test Environments.